Master of Physician Assistant Studies

 Students identifying commitment to practice in primary care will be considered for a limited number of MPAS Primary Care scholarships from St. Catherine University.

-A Focus on Ethics and Team-Based Practice
+An MPAS Focused on Ethics and Team-Based Practice

 St. Kate’s master's in physician assistant studies provides the building blocks of critical thinking by incorporating medical decision-making, ethical considerations, and principles of team-based practice into every course.